Addons

 > openssl s_client -connect "${CLOUDRON_MAIL_IMAP_SERVER}:${CLOUDRON_MAIL_IMAP_PORT}" -crlf

-By default, this addon provides redis 6.0.
-The redis is configured to be persistent and data is preserved across updates and restarts.
+This addon provides Redis 8.4.0.
+Data is persistent and preserved across updates and restarts.

 Exported environment variables: